vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 This topic introduces VMware Tanzu GemFire regions, explaining how partitioned and replicated regions manage data across servers for scalability, high availability, and performance.

-A region in TTanzu GemFire is a distributed, in-memory data structure similar to a map.
+A region in Tanzu GemFire is a distributed, in-memory data structure similar to a map.
 Cache servers host regions, which store and serve your application’s data.
 There are two primary types of regions, based on how data is distributed across servers:

 ## Partitioned Region